Juji Nakada’s ministry reaches, even now, into the 21st Century.

 I suggested John send an email to the (now) One Mission Society, which he did.

-The person he contacted provided more information about Nakada’s ministry and sent him to another man who had more stories about Nakada.
+The person he contacted provided more information about Nakada’s ministry.
+He then sent him to another man who had more stories about Nakada.

 John marveled at the exchanges.

-I lost track of John after that, but I love to think of how Juji Nakada’s ministry continued for 80 years after his death.
+Unfortunately, I lost track of John after that.
+I love to think of how Juji Nakada’s ministry continued for 80 years after his death.

 The D. L. Moody of Japan, the founder of The Oriental Missionary Society, Bishop of the Japan Holiness Church, and the editor and primary writer for Tongues of Fire, was still preaching with words.

-It reminds me of a quote from the British League of Prayer founder Reader Harris.
-Oswald Chambers loved this quote and it fits well with this story.
+It reminds me of a quote from the founder of the British League of Prayer, Reader Harris.
+Oswald Chambers loved this quote, and it fits well with this story.

 “The most lasting of all preaching is with the pen.”